William Mayne: Life

-Writer
+Mayne lived for most of his life in North Yorkshire.
+He was lecturer in creative writing at Deakin University, in Australia, from 1976 to 1978 and then Fellow in Creative Writing at Rolle College, Exmouth, from 1979 to 1980.

+Writing career

 Mayne's first novel, Follow the Footprints, was published in 1953.
 He wrote more than a hundred books, including the Choir School quartet, comprising A Swarm in May, Choristers' Cake, Cathedral Wednesday and Words and Music (1955–1963); and the Earthfasts trilogy, an unusual evocation of the King Arthur legend, comprising Earthfasts, Cradlefasts and Candlefasts (1966–2000).

 For A Grass Rope he won the 1957 Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.
 He was also a commended runner up for the Medal five times – twice in competition with himself – for A Swarm in May (1955), Choristers' Cake (1956), Member for the Marsh (1956), Blue Boat (1957), and Ravensgill (1970).

 Finally he won the 1993 Guardian Children's Fiction Prize for Low Tide, a once-in-a-lifetime book award established in 1966, judged by a panel of British children's writers.

 A Swarm in May was adapted as a feature film by the Children's Film Unit in 1983 and a five-part television series of Earthfasts was broadcast by the BBC in 1994.

 After 1957, Mayne wrote mostly under his own name, but he also used the names Dynely James, Charles Molin, and Martin Cobalt.

 The contemporary children's author Aidan Chambers calls Mayne "notoriously little read by children and much read by adults", essentially an observer and watcher.

 The Guardian Children's Book Editor Julia Eccleshare calls him "one of the most highly regarded writers" and influential although "sometimes thought of as inaccessible for his young readers".
 He once said, "All I am doing is looking at things now and showing them to myself when young."

-Conviction
+Child sexual abuse charges

 In 2004, Mayne was charged with eleven counts of indecent assaults of "young girl fans" aged between eight and sixteen.
 At trial one victim gave evidence of events some forty years in the past.
 According to The Guardian, the prosecutor said Mayne had "treated young visitors as adults".
 He was described in the courtroom as "the greatest living writer of children's books in English".
 Mayne had pleaded guilty to the charges, but his solicitor said he had done so while under huge stress and would try to clear his name.
-On conviction, Mayne was imprisoned for two and a half years and was placed on the sex offenders registry for life.

-An obituary in The Guardian notes that "Mayne's books were largely deliberately removed from shelves from 2004 onwards", as a result of his conviction.
+On conviction, Mayne was imprisoned for two and a half years and was placed on the sex offenders register for life.
+According to The Guardian, "Mayne's books were largely deliberately removed from shelves from 2004 onwards", as a result of his conviction.